About

 Changes in AXIS OS 12.0

-In previous security penetration tests, it was emphasized to Axis to disable HTTP Port 80 redirects for increased security and to avoid information leakage.
-Axis devices are currently configured to HTTPS-only, HTTP port 80 redirects are enabled informing accessing clients that no communication is allowed onto port 80 and redirect the accessing client to port 443 instead.
-Axis will follow the general recommendation from third party penetration test laboratories and will disable HTTP port 80 redirects when the device is configured to HTTPS-only.
+In previous security penetration tests, Axis was advised to disable HTTP Port 80 redirects in order to enhance security and to prevent information leakage.
+Currently, Axis devices are configured for HTTPS-only, but the HTTP port 80 redirects are enabled to inform users/clients that communication is not permitted on port 80 and redirecting them automatically to port 443 instead.
+Axis will follow the general recommendation provided by third-party penetration test laboratories and will deactivate HTTP port 80 redirects when the device is set to HTTPS-only mode.

-In order to test your client for possible impact, configure your Axis device for HTTPS-only and configure a Firewall rule in AXIS OS 11.9 as seen below where the Axis device would effectively block port 80 communication for a specific client that tries to connect.
+To test the possible impact, configure your Axis device for HTTPS only and configure a firewall rule in AXIS OS 11.9 as shown below, where the Axis device would effectively block communication on port 80 for a specific client trying to connect.

 Why is this change introduced?
 To lower the attack surface of the device and increase the overall device security.

-Axis devices have support for modern encryption technology through TLS 1.2/1.3 that are used by default for HTTPS connections with the option to enable older, outdated and insecure TLS 1.0/1.1 versions for establishing backwards compatibility to legacy systems not being capable of supporting more secure HTTPS connections.
-Axis will remove TLS 1.0/1.1 versions for HTTPS connections completely to increase overall security and to prevent users from enabling these protocol versions by mistake.
+Axis devices support modern encryption technology through TLS 1.2/1.3, which is used by default for HTTPS connections.
+However, there is also an option to enable older, outdated and insecure TLS 1.0/1.1 versions for backward compatibility with legacy systems that cannot support more secure HTTPS connections.
+Axis will completely remove TLS 1.0/1.1 versions for HTTPS connections to increase overall security and prevent users from accidentally enabling these protocol versions.

 VAPIX API Parameter: root.HTTPS.AllowTLS1 and root.HTTPS.AllowTLS11